Legacy of Taras Shevchenko: Belarus

 A boulevard named after Shevchenko appeared in Minsk, Belarus, in 1964, and a small monument to Shevchenko at the beginning of the boulevard in 1978.
 In 2002 another monument to Taras Shevchenko was inaugurated in Minsk (at the Stepanovski garden).

 Kazakhstan

 There are Shevchenko monuments and museums in the cities of Kazakhstan where he was later transferred by the military: Aqtau (the city was named Shevchenko between 1964 and 1992) and nearby Fort Shevchenko (renamed from Fort Alexandrovsky in 1939).

 Moldova

-T.G.
-Shevchenko University in Tiraspol, the capital of Transnistria, is the main university of that region.
+Taras Shevchenko Transnistria State University in Tiraspol, the capital of Transnistria, is the main university of that region.

 Russian Federation

 Outside of Ukraine, monuments to Shevchenko have been put up in several locations of the former USSR associated with his legacy, both in the Soviet and the post-Soviet times.
 The modern monument in Saint Petersburg was erected on 22 December 2000, but the first monument (pictured) was built in the city in 1918 on the order of Lenin shortly after the October Revolution.

 There is a monument located next to the Shevchenko museum at the square that bears the poet's name in Orsk, Russia (the location of the military garrison where the poet served), where there are also a street, a library, and a Pedagogical Institute named for the poet.